nuxeo/doc.nuxeo.com-content/src/retention-management/index.md

 Due to the SEC 17a-4 regulation requirements regarding records preservation, most of the actions related to the retention are **not reversible**:

-- There is no way to rollback the application of a retention rule to a document, even as an administrator.
+- There is no way to roll back the application of a retention rule to a document, even as an administrator.

 - There is no way to shorten a retention duration, even as an administrator.